annagrotius/annagrotius/README.md

 After facing unemployment for a few months, I finally decided that submitting my very qualified resume to job applications is not enough, and that it is time to showcase my skills in a more tangible way!
 This is also a great opportunity for me to seize the day with learning.
 We all know that documenting and doing things is the best way to learn, and I am excited to finally start this!

 TL;DR: I am not a coder, but I am someone who _appreciates_ code!
 Who doesn't in this day and age?
-Without, literally where would we be.
+Without it, literally where would we be.
 Maybe it would be for the best?
 But I think not.
 I am a tech and, especially, an AI enthusiast who appreciates using Python and SQL to get shit done.

 Throughtout my varied, non-conventional career path thus far, I have experience in:
 - applying AI methods to various use cases (computational linguistics, marketing operations/lead scoring)